AS-2K20/AS-2K20/README.md

 🤠 Working in Angular 10

-:computer: Practicing Full Stack Development
+:computer: Practicing Java Full Stack Development

 ## Technologies and Frameworks in which I have been working on: